California wildfire: Los Angeles orders 100,000 to evacuate | DW | 11.10.2019

 Second wildfire destroys houses

-Authorities have also been fighting the so-called Sandalwood fire around 120km (70 miles) east of Los Angeles.
+Authorities have also been fighting the so-called Sandalwood fire around 120 kilometers (70 miles) east of Los Angeles in Riverside County.

 The fire scorched an area of around 500 acres and has destroyed 74 structures near the city of Calimesa.

-A second death has also been confirmed in Calimesa, near a mobile home park close to where the fire began.
+A second death was confirmed in Calimesa, near a mobile home park close to where the fire began.

 This second fire began after a garbage truck dumped burning trash near dry grass and vegetation.